MPT8080: MPT8080 Version 1

 This version used eight binary switches and a load button for program entry.

 MPT8080 Version 2

-The second version of the MPT8080, introduced around 1980, was designed by Stephen Pickering and replaced the binary switch input with a 16-key hexadecimal keypad.
+The second version, the MPT8080 K-1, and introduced during 1979, was designed by Stephen Pickering and replaced the binary switch input with a 16-key hexadecimal keypad.
 Although more than half of the trainer's circuitry was redesigned for this version, it remained compatible with the first version.
 A trace mode was added to allow single-cycle execution as well as machine cycles; this allowed the user to quickly step through code until reaching the portion of the program in which the user was interested.
 Latest UK price £495+vat (source: Limrose U.K.Price List 1st Sept 2010).

 Operating the MPT8080

 Programs are entered in the MPT8080 in data entry mode ("MMLE").
 Each byte of the program is entered, either by toggling the binary switches and pressing the load button, or by entering the byte on the hexadecimal keypad.
 The program can then be executed.

 The program can control the eight output port lines, turning the associated LEDs on or off.

 By selecting single-step and single-cycle mode and stepping through a program with the step button, the user can see exactly what happens during every instruction cycle, observing the program counter, data bus and control signals on their corresponding LEDs.

 By selecting single-instruction mode, rather than single-cycle mode, each press of the step button will execute a complete instruction, rather than a single cycle.
 This is useful for quickly advancing to a specific address.

 The input/output ports can be used to read external signals and drive output devices like motors and buzzers with little or no additional hardware.

 The system is programmed directly in 8080 machine code: